 Body: Benjamin Moore Oxford Gray, Shutters: Benjamin Moore Evening Dove

 All the fussy trim details were painted out in a creamy off white, BM White Dove OC 17, so that they became subtle, sculptural interest instead of busy accents.
-This is much more pleasing to a contemporary eye.
+This is much more pleasing to the contemporary eye.
 The gables could have also been blue with white timbers, but the white simplifies the look nicely.

 They were so nervous to take the plunge and so well-rewarded when they did!